Royal Navy Medical Service: Current structure

-The medical branch today is made up of Medical Officers (physicians and surgeons) and Medical Assistants (non-commissioned officers and ratings, who receive similar training to paramedics); nursing services are provided by QARNNS.
+The Medical Branch today is made up of Medical Officers (physicians and surgeons),Medical Assistants (non-commissioned officers and ratings, Allied Healthcare Professionals(Operating Department Practitioners(ODP), Pharmacy Technicians(PT), Paramedics(PM),Biomedical Scientist(BMS)and Radiographers(RAD).
+Nursing services are provided by QARNNS.
 In 2012, 1,522 personnel were employed by the service.

 Dental services are provided by the Royal Naval Dental Service, which since 1996 has formed part of a tri-service organisation (Defence Dental Services).

 Medical Assistants

 Medical Assistants are deployed on all major warships and submarines of the Royal Navy, and provide primary care to the crew.
 They also have the role of training the crew in first aid.
 Capital ships often carry non-commissioned medical technicians as part of the larger medical department, who perform laboratory work to aid the medical assistants and officers.

 Medical Assistants both male and female provide medical close support and shore side medical care to all Units of 3 Commando Brigade Royal Marines.

 All medical assistants are ranked in the same manner as other ratings.